The-Cave-Tech/GokstadAkademiet2025/README.md

 **Using the SortDropdown in a page or component:**

-1. Import SortDropdown component and useState
 ```tsx
 import { SortDropdown } from "@/components/ui/SortDropdown";
 import { useState } from "react";
 ```
-2. Set up what options of sorting you want and the state for it, here you can add a default state as well
+2. Add variables for options of sorting, create your function and initialize the state with a default state if wanted
 ```tsx
 const sortOptions = [
   { value: "newest", label: "Newest first" },